hsk/trans/typeclass/impl_tclass.md

   In our implementation, this captured dictionary is stored by partially applying eqList to just the eq argument when the dictionary containing eqList is created.

   Each instance can be converted to a 4-tuple containing the data type, the class, a dictionary, and the context associated with the instance.
-  A denition is inserted into the program which binds the dictionary value, a tuple of method functions, to a variable, the dictionary variable.
+  A definition is inserted into the program which binds the dictionary value, a tuple of method functions, to a variable, the dictionary variable.
-  The instance context can be represented by a list of class constraints, one class constraint for each argument to the data type dened by the instance.
+  The instance context can be represented by a list of class constraints, one class constraint for each argument to the data type defined by the instance.
   A class constraint is the (possibly empty) list of classes which must apply to the constituent type.

   The instance declaration for list equality would create this dictionary: